Human-Centered Healthcare Movement (HCHM)

 Story Content

-The text, images, or video you choose to share — to be reviewed and, with consent, published anonymously on our website and related advocacy channels.
+The text you choose to share — to be reviewed and, with consent, published anonymously as part of the Movement’s storytelling and advocacy work.

 Optional Contact Information

-An email address, if you wish to be contacted regarding your submission or to receive occasional Movement updates.
+An email address, if you choose to provide one, for communication related to your submission or occasional Movement updates.

-We collect only the minimum information necessary to fulfill these specific purposes.
+We collect only the minimum personal information necessary to fulfill these specific purposes.

 We are committed to ensuring that all stories are submitted and published anonymously.

-Please do not include personally identifiable details (such as your name, specific locations, or information that could identify others).
-If identifying details are included, we will remove or redact them before publication to protect privacy.
+We ask that you do not include personally identifiable details (such as names, specific locations, or information that could identify others).
+If identifying details are included, we will remove or generalize them prior to publication.

 We use your information only for the purposes identified above:

-To Communicate with You: We may contact you to acknowledge your submission, provide updates, or seek additional consent for specific uses.
+We may contact you to acknowledge your submission, provide updates, or seek additional consent where required.

 We do not use or disclose personal information for any other purpose without obtaining further consent.